marijaio/marija-docs/elasticsearch-example.md

 ## Populating ElasticSearch with movie recommendations

 We will be using the data from the [ElasticSearch examples repo](https://github.com/elastic/examples/tree/master/Graph/movie_recommendations).
+The used files have been modified to make them work with the latest version of ElasticSearch.

 Download the required files:
 ```